 - Performance can start to suffer with complex parts.

 - Its mesh-based kernel has limitations if you want to move beyond 3d-printed parts.

-Check out the birdhouse example, while anecdotal, seeing the same part made with three different tools might help you decide which syntax you like the most.
+Check out the birdhouse example, while anecdotal, seeing the same part made with different tools might help you decide which syntax you like the most.

 If you want to make 3D art, Curv is specifically trying to hit that niche.

 No matter which one is your tool of choice, if you're here and you love Code-CAD and you'll want to checkout Cadhub.
 Think of it as Codepen crossed with a thing repository, and it's our love letter to the Maker community.
 Currently there are integrations for OpenSCAD, CadQuery and JSCAD, and we're working on more.
 Site, repo.

 The rest of the packages are in alphabetical order, but OpenSCAD gets a special mention because it's the OG.
 Many of the projects below were inspired by OpenSCAD and is the most well-known choice.
 If you're new to code-cad this is the safest choice.
 The syntax is easy to pick up and there lots of guides around the internet.

 It's a c++ library that a number the projects below wrap.
 OpenCascade uses a Boundary representation (B-rep) kernel, which is a powerful way representing solid geometry, this is a point of difference for some many of the other projects that use a polygon mesh.

 There are a couple of ways you can help: